RC2014Z80/RC2014/README.md

 Official RC2014 repository for hardware schematics / software and more!

+## New to the RC2014

+Want to get started with Assembly and C programming, but don't have a EEPROM burner?
+Then use the `hexload` program.

 ## Contributing and installation notes

 This repository links to third party projects and code written for RC2014 (for instance pigfx, some emulators, etc) as git submodules.